-If you develop these three numbers, you will probably find that connecting the dots yields a curve similar to the one in Figure 8.
+If you develop these three numbers, you will probably find that connecting the dots yields a curve similar to the one in Figure 6-1.
 There is a range below which you cannot function at all, a range that gives benefits as the measures improve, and a range above which increased investment simply isn't worth it.

 6.7.
-The Overall FAA Process
+The Overall Study Definition Process

-Figure 9 shows the major parts of an FAA and our advice on how to order them.
-All of the steps are informed by the JIC, other applicable joint concepts, the strategic guidance, the literature search, and the quick look (if you have done one).
+Figure 6-2 shows the major parts of study definition and our advice on how to order them.
+All of the steps are informed by the applicable joint concepts, the strategic guidance, the literature search, and the quick look (if you have done one).

-Defining the military problem begins the FAA.
-Scenario selection provides the linkage to the defense strategy, and the military objectives of those scenarios provide advice on desirable effects.
-The scenarios and effects result in capabilities, which represent the condition output of the FAA.
+Defining the military problem begins the phase.
+Scenario selection provides the linkage to the defense strategy, and the military objectives of those scenarios provide advice on desirable capabilities.
+These capabilities represent the condition output.

 Once the conditions are established, collecting doctrinal approaches allows you to derive an overarching task structure.
-This structure, along with your literature search, will help you decide which functions to analyze explicitly in the FAA, and represents the task output of the FAA.
+This structure, along with your literature search, will help you decide which functions to analyze explicitly, and represents the task output.